serverless/serverless/docs/guides/plugins/README.md

   - ./sub/directory/another-custom-plugin
 ```

-### Load Order
+## Load Order

 Keep in mind that the order you define your plugins matters.
-When Serverless loads all the core plugins and then the custom plugins in the order you've defined them.
+Serverless loads all the core plugins, and then the custom plugins in the order you've defined them.

 ```yml
 # serverless.yml